renswilderom/renswilderom.github.io/python/_posts/2021-11-22-Dolphins and communities.md

 Building on the Dolphin dataset (Lusseau et al. 2003, see the code below for how much fun these researchers had), Python's NetworkX package and existing community detection algorithms, this script allows you to retrieve community-level metrics such as density and transitivity and add them to a Pandas dataframe.

-The result will similar to this table (note that the code below actually adds some extra variables to the dataframe):
+The result will similar to this table (note that the code below adds some extra variables to the dataframe):

 |Community    |   Density |   Transitivity |
 |---:|----------:|---------------:|